JordanTK/100-days-of-code-projects/README.md

-# Python-project-and-exercise-files
+# 100 days of code
-all the work I have done in one place
+following the udemy course